hzget/hzget.github.io/index.md

 ## Network Protocols

 Devices on the networks talk with each other.
-We can stop at the side and find what they're talking about.

-Network protocols make the rule for the participant.
+Network protocols make the rule of the dialogue.
-It tells who can send a command and who will respond.
+It tells who can send which command and who will respond.
-For example, Alice can ask Bob to hand in the salary and Bob can accept or reject the request.
+For example, the server may request status of the client and the client may respond with that info.

 In my past jobs, I work with the following two protocols.
 They're used as the machanism to manage network devices: